Dec 20: Sanitising HTML – the DOM clobbering issue

 Security hole 3

 Right.
-So you’ve realized that the recursive descent is problematic given the clobbering, and thought “ah hah!
+So you’ve realised that the recursive descent is problematic given the clobbering, and thought “ah hah!
 Let’s use the NodeIterator API instead so that the browser is doing the iteration for us and we avoid any clobbering”.
 Very good.
 But… the same DOM clobbering feature from before can still be used to allow malicious attributes to slip through.
 Consider the following:

 <form onhover="alert('All your websites are belong to us');">